 "KemPharm", the KemPharm logo, "APADAZ," "LAT" and other trademarks or service marks of KemPharm, Inc. appearing in this prospectus are the property of KemPharm, Inc. This prospectus contains additional trade names, trademarks and service marks of others, which are the property of their respective owners.

-Implications of Being an Emerging Growth Company and a Smaller Reporting Company
+Implications of Being a Smaller Reporting Company